FrancoBenedetti/bizcloud-qwiki/README.md

-# QWIKI
+# Bizcloud QWIKI
-Qwiki is a simple application that allows Google Docs to be used to present a collection of these as an online user manual or documentation.
+Bizcloud Qwiki is a simple application that allows Google Docs to be used to present a collection of these as an online user manual or documentation.
+The user guide serves as a [demo](https://bizverse.biz/qwiki).

+The Qwiki is intended for use with a Bizcloud host in which the Qwiki bundle template is construted.
+The bundle template may then be installed to the server as a set of JSON files.
+The Qwiki application interprets the JSON instructions and renders the Google docs or other pages as needed.

 Simply use Google Docs to create the different parts of your user manuals and then expose these to your users using Qwiki.